transparency-dev/witness/cmd/omniwitness/README.md

 1. `--bastion_addr` is the `host:port` of the bastion host to connect to.
 1. `--bastion_key_path` is the path to a file containing an ed25519 private key in PKCS8 PEM format.

+To run the witness in bastion-only mode, set the `--poll_interval` flag to 0.
+This will disable all attempts to poll logs, and witnessing will only occur via bastion connections.

 Although the witness key _could_ be reused, it's strongly recommended to use a separate key for this.
 Such a key can be generated with the following command:

 ```bash